PinguinoIDE/pinguinoide.github.io/site/getting-started/README.md

 you can write, compile and upload code to your board.

 You need [download and install it](/download/) to start.
+Also, you can learn more about [Pinguino IDE v13](/getting-started/01-pinguino-ide).

 ## Pinguino boards